Professional team working on laptops in modern workspace

 The mistake?
 Using that same short-term capital to renovate your dining room, open a second location, or buy a $40,000 walk-in cooler.
 When you use a 6-month product to fund something that takes 2 years to pay off, the math falls apart.

 What to do instead: Match the loan term to the life of the investment.
 For equipment that'll last 5 to 10 years, use equipment financing with 2- to 7-year terms.
-For a renovation or expansion, look at SBA loans with terms up to 25 years and rates starting around 10.5%.
+For a renovation or expansion, look at SBA loans with terms up to 25 years — rates depend on your profile and the current market.
 For everyday cash flow, a business line of credit gives you revolving access without the pressure of a fixed repayment schedule.
+For smaller purchases under $10K, a zero-interest business credit line can cover the gap without any financing cost at all.
+And if you're thinking about a second location or growing a franchise concept, franchise financing gives you purpose-built terms for multi-location expansion.

 See what 70+ lenders will offer your business.